 During these times of crisis, the EU and its member states are working together and helping each other.

-The EU has already mobilised resources to support the emergency response to the virus: ensuring supply of protective equipment, boosting research and supporting our global partners in need.
+The EU mobilised resources to support the emergency response to the virus: ensuring supply of protective equipment, boosting research and supporting our global partners in need.

 On 28 January 2020, the Croatian presidency decided to activate the EU's integrated political crisis response mechanism (IPCR) in information sharing mode to respond to the COVID-19 outbreak.
 IPCR is the EU framework for coordination of cross-sectoral crises at the highest political level.